Getting your own piercings is generally safe and easy. A new piercing can be done safely, but it is an open wound and requires good hygiene.

 Can I use antibacterial soap on my belly button piercing?

 Yes, Definitely you can use antibacterial soap on your belly button piercing.
-But use warm water with antibacterial soap to clean belly button piercing.
+But use warm water with antibacterial soap to clean the belly button piercing.
 It is safe to use on the piercing.
 You can apply it using cotton.

 Can I use antibacterial soap on my nipple piercing?